Rushadilly/Revival/posts/Revival #10.md

 Joseph slammed a paw against the table, startling himself with the force of it.

 > “Don’t talk around me!
-You _know_!
-You’ve met humans before, or _something_!
+You **know**!
+You’ve met humans before, or **something**!
 You know what I am!
 You know I don't belong here!”

 Eli’s gaze lowered.

-> “I know what you were, but—”
+> “I know what you _were_, but—”

-Something in him snapped at that word.
+Joseph's pulse spiked.
+It was as if the word itself erased him.
+Like everything he’d been was already gone.

-> “Don’t say _were!_” Joseph blurt out, the words breaking from him before he could stop them.
+> “Don’t say **were!**” Joseph blurted out, the words breaking from him before he could stop them.

 Eli paused, watching him.